Is SEO important for e-commerce?

 1. Conduct an SEO audit

 If you want to improve your SEO for e-commerce, the first stage is finding out where you’re going wrong.
 Use a tool like Ahrefs Site Audit or Screaming Frog to check metrics like page load speed, duplicate content, 404 pages, and error messages.

-Recommended: SEO Audit Services
+Recommended: SEO audit

 2. Do thorough keyword research

 The cornerstone of any good e-commerce SEO strategy.
 Check out our list of the best free keyword research tools, then plug in some seed keywords relevant to your products.
 When looking for new keyword ideas, you want to pick ones with low competition (or SEO difficulty), avoid keyword stuffing, and use a mix of short-tail and long-tail keywords.
 LSI keywords may also play a role for you.